-Current and former patients who received a notice that their private information may have been affected by the Yale New Haven Health Services Corp. data breach discovered on March 8, 2025, may be eligible to submit a claim for up to $5,000 or an alternate cash payment, and medical data monitoring from a class action settlement.
+Current and former patients who received a notice that the Yale New Haven Health Services Corp. data breach discovered on March 8, 2025, may have affected their private information could be eligible to submit a claim for up to $5,000 and medical data monitoring from a class action settlement.

-Yale New Haven Health Services Corp. has agreed to pay $18,000,000 to settle a class action lawsuit claiming that the company failed to adequately protect personal and protected health information, which was exposed during a data breach involving unauthorized access to certain systems.
+Yale New Haven Health Services Corp. agreed to pay $18,000,000 to settle a class action lawsuit claiming it failed to adequately protect personal and protected health information.
 The data incident affected as many as 5.3 million individuals.

-The patient information that may have been compromised by the data breach included names, addresses, dates of birth, telephone numbers, email addresses, race or ethnicity, Social Security numbers, patient types and medical record numbers.
+The potentially compromised patient information included names, addresses, dates of birth, telephone numbers, email addresses, race or ethnicity information, Social Security numbers, patient types and medical record numbers.

 Who is eligible for a data breach class action payout?

-Class members are living individuals residing in the United States who received a notice from Yale New Haven Health informing them that their personal information may have been affected by the data breach discovered on March 8, 2025.
+Class members are living individuals residing in the United States who received a notice from Yale New Haven Health informing them that the data breach discovered on March 8, 2025, may have affected their personal information.

 How much is the settlement payment?